Karishma-Chawla/DataAnalyticsPortfolio/02_VBA/Challenge/README.md

 ### Disadvantages of refactoring the original All Stock Analysis VBA script
 1. Refactoring code in this instance has resulted in code becoming bulkier with many more lines of code to introduce additional conditional statements.
 2. Because of the increased lines, it can be more time consuming for new programmers to update the code at a later date.
+3. Cost of refactoring might not justify the refactoring if dataset is not very large.